DragonJoker/Aria/README.md

 - DiffImageLib depends on wxWidgets.
 - DiffImage only depends on DiffImageLib.
-- Aria depends on wxWidgets, SQLite3 and Boost.
+- Aria depends on wxWidgets.

 Contact
 -------